dmackenz/Neural-Network-Flow-Diagram/README.md

 This sketch outlines the nature of movement of signals throughout a feed-forward neural network.
 Each neuron is connected to another via a weighted connection.
 Each perceptron's activation function is determined probabilistically between connections based on weight.
 This activation function determines the next path that the signal will follow.
 In the diagram the connection weight is shown via mapping its stroke weight. i.e. A line with a higher thickness will be chosen as the path more often.

 Each refresh of the HTML page creates new weighted connections and thus a new probabilistic path.
-Weights are currently chosen randomly for drawing purposes and do not outline a gradient descent machine learning algorithm.
+Weights are currently chosen randomly for drawing purposes and do not outline a specific machine learning algorithm such as gradient descent.

 Open index.html in a browser to run.

-Signals are fed forward via Newton's law F = ma.
+Signals are fed forward via Newton's law F = ma for drawing purposes.

 This sketch was inspired by Daniel Shiffman's book "The Nature of Code".
 ```javascript